content

 In practice, conversion should map to the action that creates protocol value, not just any onchain interaction.

-Offchain campaigns can be mapped to wallet actions by carrying attribution context from the first click through wallet connection and into the first onchain transaction.
+Offchain campaigns can be mapped to wallet actions by carrying attribution context (referral codes, UTM parameters, referrers) from the first visit to wallet connection and onchain transactions.

-This works because campaign tags and referral parameters can persist until a wallet connects.
+This works because campaign tags and referral parameters can persist in the user's session until a wallet connects.
 When the first transaction occurs, that wallet can be associated with its acquisition source.
-The result is not perfect identity tracking, but it is sufficient to compare channels on economic outcomes.

 Stage